adamk72/consulting_website/blog/work/2024-9-10-biggest-achievment.md

 ---
-title: Biggest Achievement
+title: Biggest Achievement (in Customer Support)
 authors: akecskes
 tags: [hiring, project management, engineering, pm-tools]
 ---
 I just applied for any engineering management position.
 They asked in the application submission process, _"Tell us about your biggest achievement or personal success in customer support"_.

 Personally, I think it's nice to have a space just for that sort of question, pre-interview, that doesn't take up space in the resume or in the cover letter, so I appreciate the question.
 This is what I said: